getpelican/pelican/docs/faq.rst

     :url: override/url/
     :save_as: override/url/index.html

-With this meta-data, the page will be written to ``override/url/index.html`` and Pelican will use url ``override/url/`` to link to this page.
+With this metadata, the page will be written to ``override/url/index.html`` and Pelican will use url ``override/url/`` to link to this page.

 How can I use a static page as my home page?